djgroen/FabSim3/docs/qcg-pilot.md

-# QCG Pilot Job installation on remote machines
+# QCG Pilot-Job on Remote Machines

 QCG Pilot Job is a lightweight implementation of the Pilot Job mechanism which can be used to run a very large number of jobs efficiently on remote clusters and supercomputers.